mplegaspi/AzureVPNECMP/README.md

 ```
 Tips:
 1. VNET3 and VNET33 should have same IP range.
-VM setup should have same IP address. <br>
+VM setup should have same IP address.
 2. Gateway subnet should be different.
 VPN gateway BGP ASN should be same.
-This simulate customer on premise environments. <br>
 ```